-2019 COLLEGE CATALOG
+2020 COLLEGE CATALOG

-MISSION STATEMENT The mission of Cogswell Polytechnical College's mission is to prepare students for success in the creative-technology industries by providing an extraordinary, real-world education inspired by the entrepreneurial spirit of our Silicon Valley location. education inspired by the entrepreneural spirit of our sincon valley location.
+MICCIONI STATERAENIT MISSION STATEMENT The mission of Cogswell Polytechnical College is to prepare students for success in the creative-technology industries by providing an extraordinary, real-world education inspired by the entrepreneurial spirit of our Silicon Valley location.
 Cogswell Polytechnical College 191 Baypointe Parkway San Jose, California 95134

-2019 COLLEGE CATALOG
+2020 COLLEGE CATALOG

-Catalog Effective Period: January 1, 2019 to December 31, 2019
+Catalog Effective Period: January 1, 2020 to December 31, 2020

-Published Date: January 1, 2019
+Published Date: January 1, 2020

-This catalog is intended to provide general information regarding the courses, programs, services, and requirements of Cogswell Polytechnical College for the 2019 calendar year.
+This catalog is intended to provide general information regarding the courses, programs, services, and requirements of Cogswell Polytechnical College for the 2020 calendar year.
 Most of the policies and regulations affecting students are described in this catalog, and each student is responsible for becoming familiar with this information.
 As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.
 More current and complete information may be obtained from the appropriate department or administrative office or from our website at www.cogswell.edu.